pfh/fitnoise/doc/assess.md

 Generally models based on the t distribution will be able to avoid a small noise combined p-value.
 When something goes wrong with these models, the "prior df" becomes small.
 Smaller than around 5 is cause for concern.
 When the "prior df" is small, you will also obtain few genes declared significantly differentially expressed.
 In this sense, the models based on the t distribution are safe, their failure mode is to not find significant differential expression.

 If you obtain a small "prior df", you may have samples of variable quality, or there may be unwanted variation such as batch effects.
 Possible solutions are to exclude low quality samples, include a coefficient for a known batch effect, or to use a more advanced noise model.

+Choosing between noise models
+---

+When trying to choose between noise models, or decide on the exact form a noise model should take for some new kind of data, the model with the smallest "noise fit score" is preferable.
+The smaller the score, the less surprising the data is given that model.

+You could assess whether this score differs significantly between models by bootstrapping.